SiCP: Simultaneous Individual and Cooperative Perception for 3D Object Detection in Connected and Automated Vehicles: Introduction

 \section{Introduction}

-\ignore{automated vehicles rely on standalone perception models to comprehend their surrounding environment through individual sensors.} \ignore{Cooperative perception, on the other hand, allows multiple vehicles to collaborate, enhancing their collective environmental awareness.
+Automated vehicles rely on standalone perception models to detect and comprehend 3D objects in their surrounding environment through individual sensors.
+Cooperative perception, on the other hand, allows multiple vehicles to collaborate, enhancing their collective environmental awareness.
 Traditionally, these two modes of perception were studied in isolation, as shown in Figure~\ref{fig:idea} (a) and (b), neglecting the synergies between them.
-The significance of concurrently addressing these two facets was undervalued. }

-{Cooperative perception leverages wireless connectivity among vehicles to exchange sensor information, fostering a collective understanding of the driving environment.
-In contrast to individual perception, where a vehicle relies solely on local sensor data, cooperative perception creates a local map that extends beyond line-of-sight, enhancing vehicle navigation over an extended space and time horizon.}

-{Within the realm of cooperative perception, feature map sharing-based approaches exhibit significant promise due to their superior performance and modest demands on the wireless channel capacity.
+The significance of concurrently addressing these two facets was undervalued.
+In the realm of cooperative perception, researchers commonly adapt solutions from individual perception to collaborative settings.
+This adaptation involves expanding popular standalone 3D detection models, such as PointPillars~\cite{lang2019pointpillars}, SECOND~\cite{yan2018second} and VoxelNet~\cite{zhou2018voxelnet}, by fusing feature maps to become a cooperative perception models like F-Cooper~\cite{chen2019f}, AttFuse~\cite{xu2022opv2v}, V2X-ViT~\cite{xu2022v2x} and CoBEVT~\cite{xu2022cobevt}.
+With the exception of F-Cooper, most alternative methods require the sender to modify its local feature data to match the receiver's viewpoint prior to transmission, which proves to be impractical.
+The impracticality arises due to the potential existence of multiple receivers, and executing numerous transformations and transmissions of local feature maps introduces substantial computational and network overhead,